Simulink01/gamescript/README.md

 The goal of this project is to allow new users from windows systems to not feel so overwhelmed and have an easy way to get gaming on linux We currently support Ubuntu based distros and Archlinux
+#Todo list
+we are currently working on a way to install NVIDIA drivers through the script
 # Installation-Ubuntu
 ###### Using git clone
 ```